Seido knives review

 SEIDO™ Steel Kitchen Knives Price

-Most of these brands don’t actually have any stock or have minimal stock because they are not the manufacturer of the knives.
+Most of these brands don’t actually have any stock or have minimal stock because they are not the manufacturers of the knives.
 These companies pose themselves as Japanese companies or are inspired by Japanese style while dropshipping their products from AliExpress.

 So, Seito Japanese knives are actually just a middleman selling you knives at double the price, while if you go on AliExpress, you can get the same sets at a much lower price.